 Page x, in item for Raven's End, change 1989 to 1990.

 Page 96, not a correction but an addition.
-In 2018, after An Orogenous Life was published, my boyhood friend Ted Birkedal sent me a number of photos taken in the spring of 1961 when he, Steve Hallisy, Don Black and I were camping in the locality of Jones Park, a tiny abandoned resort area accessible by trail in the mountains just west of Colorado Springs, Colorado.
+In 2018, after An Orogenous Life was published, my boyhood friend Ted Birkedal sent me a number of photos taken with his small box camera in the spring of 1961 when he, Steve Hallisy, Don Black and I were camping in the locality of Jones Park, a tiny abandoned resort area accessible by trail in the mountains just west of Colorado Springs, Colorado.
 Here are two of these images.
 I hope to include them in a future edition of the book.
 Thank you, Ted!

 L to R Steve Hallisy, Ted Birkedal and Ben Gadd at the ruin of the largest cabin built at Jones Park in the 1880s by Colorado College professor Frank Loud.
 He had named it “Chipmunk Lodge.”
 Photo by Don Black, April 1961.
 The dog is Don’s boxer.